didiersmith/steve/chapters/death-by-rotisserie.md

 "Listen," Filbert said, holding his hands up.
 "Water under the bridge, okay?
 We've got work to do."

 After Filbert managed to figure out the kettle and make her a cup of tea, Stacy II started to feel better.
-"So what's your plan for breaking Arcihe out?" she asked.
+"So what's your plan for breaking Archie out?" she asked.

 "Easy," Filbert responded.
 "His guards are asleep.
 Or, at least, they were twenty minutes ago.
 The plan is, we break him out."